-Madam Ong Guat Beng (female), a Malaysian aged 57, was appointed as an Executive Director of the Company on 11 October 1997.
-After completing high school in 1976, Madam Ong joined PKH to assist Dato' Ong Choo Hoon to oversee the overall operation of PKH.
-She has almost 35 years of working experience in purchasing, accounting and office administration.
-Subsequently, she oversaw the Finance, Human Resources and Administration departments before taking up the Procurement department of the Company as well.
-Madam Ong also assists the Group Executive Chairman and Group Managing Director in the overall operations and management of the Company on site management, financial management and human resources management.
+Dato' Ong Guat Beng (female), a Malaysian aged 58, was appointed as an Executive Director of the Company on 11 October 1997.
+After completing high school in 1976, Dato' Ong joined PKH to assist Dato' Seri Ong Choo Hoon to oversee the overall operation of PKH.
+She has almost 40 years of working experience in purchasing, accounting and office administration.
+She oversaw the Finance, Human Resources and Administration departments before taking up the Procurement department of the Company.
+Dato' Ong also assists the Group Executive Chairman and Group Managing Director in the overall operations and management of the Company on site management, financial management and human resources management.